denevik/Pokedex/README.md

 - [X] Split network layer into separate framework instead of using all network logic in the same one.
 - [X] Add additional framework for UI style parts such as fonts, background colors for pokemons, and label for pokemon details page.
 - [X] Providing app icons like app icon and the back arrow for the detailed screen.
-- [X] Dynamic UI update for with colors according to list or detailed controller.
+- [X] Dynamic UI update for colors according to list or detailed controller.
 - [X] Move all `magic numbers` to constants.

 ## NB: